 Prince Charles had married Lady Diana Spencer in 1981, and they had two sons together.
 Their marriage had quickly turned sour, and Prince Charles later admitted that he and Camilla had rekindled their relationship after his marriage had irretrievably broken down.
 The media vilified Camilla, even though Charles and Diana’s marriage would have broken down regardless.

 Both Charles and Camilla were now divorced, and they began appearing together at public events in 1999.
 On 10 February 2005, Clarence House announced their engagement, and they married on 9 April 2005 in a civil ceremony at Windsor Guildhall and a religious service of blessing at St George’s Chapel.
 The marriage ceremony itself was not attended by The Queen and The Duke of Edinburgh nor Camilla’s father.
 However, they did attend the service of blessing and the reception afterwards.
 As a result, Camilla became known as The Duchess of Cornwall.
-She is officially The Princess of Wales but chooses not to use the title as it remains strongly associated with Diana.
+She was officially The Princess of Wales but chose not to use the title as it remains strongly associated with Diana.

-As The Duchess of Cornwall, Camilla is the patron of several charities, such as the Battersea Dogs & Cats Home, The Society of Chiropodists and Podiatrists and Arthritis Research UK.
-She also supports organisations promoting literacy and raises awareness for Osteoporosis organisations and organisations that work with victims of sexual and domestic abuse.
+As The Duchess of Cornwall, Camilla was the patron of several charities, such as the Battersea Dogs & Cats Home, The Society of Chiropodists and Podiatrists and Arthritis Research UK.
+She also supported organisations promoting literacy and raises awareness for Osteoporosis organisations and organisations that work with victims of sexual and domestic abuse.